 The Mt.
 Todd property contains a number of known occurrences of gold, which have been explored and/or exploited to various degrees.
 The largest and best-known deposits are the Batman and Quigleys Deposits.
-Both of these have had historic mining, with Batman having the most production and exploration completed.
-Currently, only the Batman and Quigleys deposits have NI-43-101 (43-101) and Canadian Institute of Mining, Metallurgical, and Petroleum (CIM) compliant reported resources and only the Batman deposit has a 43-101 and CIM compliant reportable mineral reserves.
+Both of these have had historic mining by prior operators, with Batman having the most production and exploration completed.
+Vista has reported mineral resource estimates in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and Canadian Institute of Mining, Metallurgy and Petroleum Definition Standards for Mineral Resources and Mineral Reserves ("CIM Standards") for the Batman and Quigley Deposits and a mineral reserve estimate in accordance with NI 43-101 and CIM Standards for only the Batman Deposit.
+The primary purpose of this technical report is to provide an updated mineral resource estimate for the Batman Deposit, which update is based on additional drilling completed in 2011 and 2012.

-Vista Gold Corp (Vista) purchased the Mt.
-Todd property on March 1, 2006, and the acquisition was completed on June 16, 2006 when the mineral leases were transferred to Vista and funds were released from escrow.
-Tetra Tech, Inc. (Tetra Tech) was commissioned by Vista in September 2009 to prepare a NI 43-101 compliant Preliminary Feasibility Study (PFS) at an ore processing rate of 6.77 million tonnes per year (Mtpy) for the Mt.
-Todd Gold Project located in Northern Territory (NT), Australia.
+Prior to the completion of this technical report, Tetra Tech MM, Inc. ("Tetra Tech" or "Tt") was commissioned by Vista in September 2009 to prepare a Preliminary Feasibility Study (PFS) in accordance with NI 43-101 at an ore processing rate of 6.77 million tonnes per year (Mtpy) for the Project.
 The PFS study at 6.77 Mtpy was issued October 1, 2010.
 Subsequently, Vista commissioned a second PFS at an ore processing rate of 10.65 Mtpy, which was issued January 28, 2011.

-Prior to these two PFS studies, an initial NI43-101 Technical Report was completed on June 26, 2006.
-A Preliminary Economic Assessment report was completed on December 29, 2006; and an update to the resource report was completed in May 2008 and February 2009 based on additional exploration drilling completed by Vista during 2007 and 2008.
+Prior to these two PFS studies, an initial NI 43-101 technical report was completed on June 26, 2006; a Preliminary Economic Assessment technical report was completed on December 29, 2006; and an update to the resource report was completed in May 2008 and February 2009 based on additional exploration drilling completed by Vista during 2007 and 2008.